-A CSA must notify DPS of crimes or criminal incidents that are reported to him or her.
+A CSA must notify DPS or the Office of Clery Act Compliance of crimes or criminal incidents that are reported to him or her.
 They disclose statistics that fall under the Clery Act’s list of reportable crimes and occur within Clery geography.

 If a CSA is notified of a crime in progress or an ongoing threat to the USC campus community, they will contact the Department of Public Safety for assistance.